 Do not hesitate to give us a call.
 We are an expert team and we are happy to talk to you.

 For the Buddhist pilgrims Mani Rimdu, the Dumji festivals trek in the Everest region and the Tiji festival trek in Mustang have been very popular today.
 One festival of Hindus is Dashain, the festival of lights which is a most magnificent festival.
 Holi the festival of colors and the main Shamanism Festival is celebrated in sacred Lake Gosainkunda of Langtang Region during Janai Purnima in the month of Bhadra (August) Full moon day.
 Buddhist festival treks in Nepal and gorgeous and that reward travelers with a chance of observing real and ideal Tibetan Buddhist religion, culture, and authentic festivals in the Himalayas along with breathing and taking a view of snow-capped mountains.
-These festivals attract many western tourists and hotels and flights are sold out months in advance to organized vacationers groups.
+These festivals attract many western tourists and hotels and flights are sold out months in advance to organised vacationers groups.
 Anyone wishing to visit Nepal during these fascinating festivals should plan and make their tour preparations well in advance.
-We, Guide in Himalayas operate the best festival trekking tour throughout the year in Nepal.
-Thanks!

 Kathmandu Pick and Drop